Passing liquid poop frequently is diarrhea. It can be dangerous because it can lead to dehydration.

 - Fever above 102 F (39°C)

 - Drowsiness, unresponsiveness or irritability

 - Sunken appearance to the abdomen, eyes or cheeks

-This can occur when nutrients are not absorbed due to rapid movement of food content in the digestive system.
+This can occur when nutrients are not absorbed due to a rapid movement of food content in the digestive system.

 - Stay hydrated.
-Drinking clear fluid like water and juice.
+Drinking enough water.

-- Rehydration: with oral rehydration salts (ORS) solution.
-ORS is a mixture of clean water, salt, and sugar.
+Put 6 level teaspoons of sugar and 1/2 level teaspoon of salt in 1 liter of clean water, mix it very well, then drink.
 ORS is absorbed in your small intestine and replaces the water and electrolytes lost in your stool.

 - Avoid caffeinated beverages.

 - Avoid food and drinks that trigger it.